If a loved one has been arrested and refused bail, you need an experienced criminal lawyer. You’ve come to the right place.

 If you’re denied bail in the Magistrates Court, or if you’re charged with murder, the next step is to apply for bail in the Supreme Court.
 A lot of work goes in to preparing these applications to ensure that the opportunity is not lost because you don’t have enough information for the Judge.

 Our job is to get you out as soon as possible so we prepare all the material that we need to be able to do that.
-We speak to your friends and family, employers, and organise referrals to rehabiliation centres.
+We speak to your friends and family, employers, and organise referrals to rehabilitation centres.
 We negotiate conditions with the DPP to secure your release, or otherwise make the application before a Supreme Court Judge.

 We have a 100% success rate in Supreme Court bail applications because of our careful preparation, ensuring that every possible avenue is covered.
 Bail applications in the Supreme Court require detailed affidavits, which we fill with as much detail as possible in order to guarantee a release from jail.